Introduction

 # Custom serializers for MyType should match the following signatures

-proc writeValue*(w: var JsonWriter, v: MyType) {.raises: [IOError].}
+proc writeValue*(w: var JsonWriter, value: MyType) {.raises: [IOError].}

 # When flavors are used, add the flavor as well

-proc writeValue*(w: var JsonWriter[MyFlavor], v: MyType) {.raises: [IOError].}
+proc writeValue*(w: var JsonWriter[MyFlavor], value: MyType) {.raises: [IOError].}

 The JsonReader provides access to the JSON token stream coming out of the lexer.
 While the token stream can be accessed directly, there are several helpers that make it easier to correctly parse common JSON shapes.